gruppe-adler/grad-fortifications/README.md

 boundingBoxSize | 1             | size factor of bounding box - smaller means collision detection is less strict canFloat        | 0             | can this fortification be placed while floating?
 (1/0) canCollide      | 0             | can this fortification be placed while colliding with other objects?
+(1/0) surfaceNormal   | 1             | will this fortification automatically adjust its up-vector to terrain?
 (1/0)

 ### Example: